akveo/ai-cookbook/README.md

 ![LangGraph NextJS Demo](./images/langgraph-nextjs.jpeg)

+# MCP (Model Context Protocol)
+This demo shows how to create and use the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) in your application.
+The Model Context Protocol is a method for integrating external data sources or services into your LLM application.
+The demo includes the following:
+- TypeScript and Python MCP servers implementations
+- `STDIO` and `SSE` transport protocols
+- Integraion MCP servers with LangGraph servers

 # Starter kit
 You can use this project as the starting point for your projects:
 - Clone the repository